bobanetwork/boba_legacy/packages/boba/contracts/contracts/oracle/README.md

 *The answer returned will be of the form of decimals specified on the contract-* \
 call method ***`decimals(base, quote)`***

-The methods above return additional data that can be used to ensure fresh data is received \
+The methods above return additional data that can be used to ensure fresh data are received.

-Alternatively, can query only the price \
+Alternatively, you can can query only the price:

 *To get the latest price -* \
 call method ***`latestAnswer(base, quote)`***